Preorientations of the derived motivic multiplicative group: Introduction

 Here $Ho(-)$ denotes the homotopy category, $Rmap$ means the derived mapping space and the weak equivalences between abelian monoids are always the underlying ones, forgetting the abelian monoid structure.
 The model structures involved in this statement are discussed in detail in section 3.
 Beware that in general the category of abelian monoids in a homotopy category of a monoidal model category is different from the homotopy category of abelian monoids in the monoidal model category, the monoidal model category $(\S Sets, \times)$ and the abelian monoid $QS^0$ in $Ho(\S Sets)$ being the most prominent example.

 We will prove Theorem \ref{main1} in section 4, and indeed a much more general version (see below).
-Using a theorem of Snaith \cite{Sn}, Lurie's definition of an orientation and his above theorem then imply that complex $K$-theory represents orientations of the standard derived multiplicative group, and then further that $KO$ represents oriented derived multiplicative groups in general.
+Using a theorem of Snaith \cite{Sn}, Lurie's definition of an orientation and his above theorem then imply that complex $K$-theory represents orientations of the standard derived multiplicative group, and then further that real $K$-theory represents oriented derived multiplicative groups in general.
 We refer the reader to section 5 for further details.

-The above theorem can be generalized to motivic symmetric spectra $\SpM$ on the smooth Nisnevich site $\M=(Sm/S)_{Nis}$ with $S$ an arbitrary noetherian base scheme as follows, everything equipped with appropriate motivic (that is ${\bf A}^1$-local) model structures as discussed in section 3, and $\Gm$ defined using the suspension spectrum with respect to a given motivic circle $T$.
+The above theorem can be generalized to motivic symmetric spectra $\SpM$ on the smooth Nisnevich site $\M=(Sm/S)_{Nis}$ with $S$ an arbitrary noetherian base scheme as follows, everything equipped with appropriate motivic (that is ${\bf A}^1$-local) model structures as discussed in section 3, and the motivic derived multiplicative group $\Gm^{mot}$ defined using the suspension spectrum with respect to a given motivic circle $T$, that is represented by $\Sigma_T^{\infty}{\bf Z}_+$.
+(As the notation suggests, we are mainly interested in the circle provided by ${\bf A}^1/({\bf A}-0)$ resp. the weakly equivalent $T={\bf P}^1$ pointed at infinity.)

 \begin{theorem} Let $\M=(Sm/S)_{Nis}$ and $T=S^1$ or $T={\bf P}^1$.
 Then for any abelian monoid $A$ in motivic symmetric $T$-spectra $\SpM$ and any abelian group $N$ in the category $\SM$ of simplicial presheaves on $\M$, we have a natural isomorphism of abelian groups